MRCIEU/epigraphdb-r/cran-comments.md

 # epigraphdb 0.2.3

+(2022-01-14 second submissioin)
+Fixed the issue of the package size too large.

+(2022-01-14 first submissioin)
 This is a minor update making the package building and checks more resilient to issues of internet resources.

 - When a function call to web service resources fails, either because of the user or the service, it is now easier to trace the issue with more context provided.